 Make sure you trust the source of your plugin.
 Plugins have high-level access to your server.
 Do not attempt to use plugins from leak websites or similar.
 In some cases malicious plugins may even corrupt other plugins installed on your server or your world.

 - You'll first need to find the plugin you wish to install.
 Downloads can be found on a variety of sites.
-Common places are spigotmc.org, bukkit.org or Modrinth websites.
+Common places are spigotmc.org, bukkit.org, Modrinth or Hangar websites.